-5,000,000 Common Units Representing Limited Partner Interests
+Common Units Representing Limited Partner Interests

 This is the initial public offering of our common units representing limited partner interests.
-We are offering 5,000,000 common units.
+We are offering common units.
 Prior to this offering, there has been no public market for our common units.
-We currently expect the initial public offering price to be between \$19.00 and \$21.00 per common unit.
-We have been approved to list our common units on the NASDAQ Global Select Market under the symbol "VNOM."
+We currently expect the initial public offering price to be between \$ and \$ per common unit.
+We have applied to list our common units on the NASDAQ Global Select Market under the symbol "VNOM."